sider/sider-docs/docs/tools/dockerfile/hadolint.md

 ### `ignore`

 This option allows you to ignore some rules from result of analysis.
-You can specify [rules](https://github.com/hadolint/hadolint#rules) as follow:
+You can specify [rules](https://github.com/hadolint/hadolint#rules) as follows:

 ```yaml
 linter: